potassco/viasp/docs/viasp/commandline.rst

     $ viasp encoding.lp --head-name _unsat

 The relaxer mode only shows one optimal answer set of the transformed program.
 To change the optimization mode, use the ``--relaxer-opt-mode`` option.
-The optimization mode is one of clingo's opt mode options.
+The optimization mode is one of clingo’s opt mode options.

 .. code-block:: bash

     $ viasp encoding.lp --relaxer-opt-mode=optN

 Other options
 -------------